 What Hypnosis Is and What It is Not

-Also, because and individual is in hypnosis does not mean that client is operating under the will of the hypnotist/hypnotherapist, although, the client in hypnosis is highly suggestible, and may feel a desire to conform to the demands of the situation, such as participate in the therapeutic alliance and work toward the therapeutic goals.
+Also, because and individual is in hypnosis does not mean that client is operating under the will of the hypnotist, although, the client in hypnosis is highly suggestible, and may feel a desire to conform to the demands of the situation, such as participate in the hypnotic alliance and work toward the hypnotic goals.

 Hypnosis is not placebo, but the client has had his or her critical faculties altered.
 This can lead to all of the know effects of placebo.
 It is well documented that many physiological changes can occur because of simply hypnotic suggestions, such as blistering, and healing of warts.